relay-dev/energy/README.md

 ### More

 There are several other variations not documented here.
 You can find a Console Application with these samples [here](https://github.com/relay-dev/energy/tree/master/samples/Energy.Samples/).

+## Contribute

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.